seanmoran23/lottery/README.md

-# Rugby Team Assignment and Probability Calculator
+# Rugby World Cup Team Assignment and Probability Calculator

-This Python script is designed to assign rugby teams to participants randomly and calculate their probability of having a winning team based on implied probabilities from team odds.
+This Python script is designed to assign rugby teams qualified in the Rugby World Cup 2023 to participants randomly and calculate the participants probability of having a winning team based on implied probabilities from team odds.

 ## Requirements